mplatten/mediumish-pagebundles-gohugo-theme/README.md

 ## License

-Like the original jekyll-theme an lgaida's port to gohugo this modified theme is released under the MIT License.
+Like the original jekyll-theme and lgaida's port to gohugo this modified theme is released under the MIT License.
 Read more at the [License](//github.com/mplatten/mediumish-pagebundles-gohugo-theme/blob/master/LICENSE) itself.